Why is this important?

 A public sector landlord can only evict a Scottish secure tenant if they give the tenant proper notice and if one of the 'grounds for possession' applies and (from 1 August 2012) they have offered you help in trying to sort out rent arrears.

-What constitutes 'grounds for possession' is complicated and if your landlord is seeking eviction you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+What constitutes 'grounds for possession' is complicated and if your landlord is seeking eviction you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 The landlord must apply to the sheriff court to seek possession of the property and a Scottish secure tenant can only be evicted if the court grants a possession order to the landlord.